gatsbyjs/gatsby/docs/docs/conceptual/partial-hydration.md

 So why is Gatsby using React server components to achieve Partial Hydration and didn't shift to the island architecture?
 In a nutshell: To allow you to (mostly) keep writing your apps as you're used to.

 In island architecture world you're authoring individual island layers that each have their own context and React tree.
 This means that you can't _just_ share context or bubble up/down of React events, you have to implement custom logic to connect those islands.
 You need to think differently when creating your app.
+Islands also don't work for SPAs as they can't render the complete page, leading to more sluggish navigations between pages.
 With React server components you can keep writing your app like you're used to, for the most part.
 There are of course constraints you have to follow with them but it's not a complete paradigm shift.

 ### Benefits